csyangbinbin/mht-2/README.md

          mkdir doc
          doxygen DoxyFile

 The output should be some **.html** files and **.tex** files, found in their respective subfolders.
-The API can now be viewed comfortably without having to sift through all the (terrible) code, which would be boring.
+The API can now be viewed comfortably without having to sift through all the code.

 ## Who do I talk to? ##